callelito/DEMO_Jenkins_PlatformIO/README.md

 ## About The Demo

-This demo aims to show how tools like **Jenkins** and **PlatformIO** can be easily used to setup a working continues integration pipeline, enabling both automatic unit testing and hardware testing.
+This demo aims to show how tools like **Jenkins** and **PlatformIO** can be easily used to setup a working continuous integration pipeline, enabling both automatic unit testing and hardware testing.

-Specifically this demo shows how to setup a **Jenkins** automation server, and then using the Blueocean plugin to setup a pipeline for automated testing using **PlatformIO**
+Specifically, this demo shows how to setup a **Jenkins** automation server and then, using the Blueocean plugin, to setup a pipeline for automated testing using **PlatformIO**

 ### Motivation

 When developing for embedded systems, tests that relate to the actual hardware are often done manually on a dedicated test rig.
 This is time-consuming and often creates a bottleneck in the workflow since only small teams can work on the test rig, one at a time.
-Automation of physical tests could hopefully reduce the time spent in the lab and speedup verification of the code under test.
+Automation of physical tests could hopefully reduce the time spent in the lab and speed up verification of the code under test.

 Also this greate article: [Continuous Delivery, Embedded Systems, and Simulation](https://blogs.windriver.com/wind_river_blog/2018/03/continuous-delivery-embedded-systems-and-simulation/) by Jakob Engblom
 >Mike Long’s most important message is really that software development methods and tools matter, and that being “embedded” is no excuse not to work in a modern and efficient way.